geoffrey-diederichs/404CTF_WriteUps/Jean_Pile/README.md

 # Jean Pile

-Here's a translated version of the subject :
+Here is a translated version of the challenge's description we were given :

 ```md
 Annual 404 Race Canteen